qminer/qtopology/docs/how-to-write-bolts-and-spouts.md

-# How to write in-proc bolts and spouts
+# How to write bolts and spouts

+Depending on the execution we have to options for running bolts and spouts - **in-process** and **sub-process**

-In-process bolts and spouts have the advantage of the quickest communication.
+**In-process** bolts and spouts have the advantage of the quickest communication.
 The down-side is that in the case of error or unhandeled exceptions, they can bring down the entire `qtopology` engine.

+The engine expects the same implementation regardless of the way it executes (inprocess or subprocess).
+There is just aminor difference at how the code is included into the topology/engine.

+## Implementations

-## Bolts
+### Bolts

 To create a bolt, create a `.js` file with single exported parameterless function named `create()`.